 Winters have many likable traits but working in the garage workshop during winter isn’t one of them.
-It can be truly a daunting task to complete a project during cold temperature and unfavorable weather.
-And not only the cold working conditions, condensation can result due to the rise in humidity.
+It can be truly a daunting task to complete a project during cold temperatures and unfavorable weather.
+And not only the cold working conditions, but condensation can also result due to the rise in humidity.
 Therefore, if you want to get rid of condensation in your garage, keep the garage warm to balance the temperature.
 This problem can be sorted with the help of a good garage heater.

 Utilize Vapor Barriers

-Also called vapor retarders, vapor barriers is usually a kind of polyethylene plastic that’s applied to the inside face, the warm face of stud frame walls.
+Also called vapor retarders, vapor barriers are usually a kind of polyethylene plastic that’s applied to the inside face, the warm face of stud frame walls.
 If warm air is allowed to make its way into the wall garage, if the vapor barrier is not there, droplets of condensation are going to form somewhere within the garage walls, and that’s a bad thing because the moisture is going to trigger mold growth and poor indoor air quality.